Using This Guide: A Summary of What We Know about Wind Energy & Wildlife

 Impacts to wildlife from wind energy include collision fatalities of birds and bats and changes in the quality or availability of habitat that occur during construction and operation of a wind facility.
 Through ongoing collaboration between scientists and other stakeholders, we are learning about factors that influence collision risk and how to reduce risk.
 Habitat-based impacts are more complicated and less well-understood and represent an important area for future research.

 The first opportunities to avoid and minimize wildlife impacts occur during the earliest phases of project development: landscape assessment, site screening, site characterization, and project design.
-Siting is a key component to avoiding or minimizing habitat-based impacts.
+Siting is a key component to avoiding habitat-based impacts.

 Birds, bats, and other wildlife are present everywhere in the U.S., so it is not possible to avoid some overlap with all species of concern.
 Wind-wildlife stakeholders have developed an array of strategies and technologies to minimize collision fatalities, including detecting species of concern and deterring them with audible or visual signals, or curtailing (shutting down) turbines when animals are detected or during times of heightened risk.